-- Take additional scans of the first page of your passport in case your physical passport is lost or stolen .
+- Take additional scans of the first page of your passport and visa in case your physical passport is lost or stolen .

 - Take an International Driver’s License and state or provincial driver’s license, if you are planning any international driving.
 Contact American or Canadian Automobile Association offices for details.

 - Take adapter plugs for any electrical appliances being transported.
-Include a converter if the appliance is not for 220 volts.
+Include a converter if the appliance is not for 220 volts (average American voltage is 110).
 Be sure voltage and wattage ratings of the converter are adequate for the appliances taken.
 Adapter plugs and converters are not the same; bring both.

 - Bring warm clothes and comfortable close-toed shoes for school days as well as travel.
 School buildings are not heated as much as North Americans may be accustomed to – usually not above 65 degrees F. Think in terms of clothes that can be layered.
 It can be chilly in the morning, warm by midday and cold again at night.
 This is true at all campuses.

 - Take a back pack.
 It will be handy for independent traveling.

 - Keep in contact with your parents, regarding any changes in your itinerary while traveling, and once you have arrived safely to your destination.
 Tell your parents – “no new is good news”.
 If they do not hear anything from you or the ACA Director, it means you have arrived safely.